astoeckel/acinerella/README.md

 Usage
 -----

-Under Linux, simply run the following commands to compile Acinerella:
+Make sure you have a recent version of FFMpeg and CMake installed.
+Under Linux, building Acinerella is as simple as runing the following commands:

 ```bash
 git clone https://github.com/astoeckel/acinerella